Facebook

 License information was derived automatically

-This horizontal bar chart displays female population (people) by currency using the aggregation sum in Iceland.
+This bar chart displays female population (people) by date using the aggregation sum in Iceland.
+The data is filtered where the date is 2023.
 The data is about countries per year.